 Hardly.
 Research indicates that nearly 70% of the population has considered themselves to be similarly “affected” by what is known as Imposter Syndrome.
 While initial studies focused on high-performing women, the data transcends gender.

-People like Denzel Washington, Tina Fey, Sheryl Sandberg (Facebook COO), and Meryl Streep all confess to having suffered from imposter syndrome.
-Even one of the greatest authors and poets of our time, Maya Angelou, stated that each time she publishes a new book she thinks, “Uh oh, they’re going to find out now.”
+People like Denzel Washington, Tina Fey, Sheryl Sandberg, and Meryl Streep all confess to having suffered from imposter syndrome.
+Even one of the greatest authors and poets of our time, Maya Angelou, stated that each time she published a new book she thought, “Uh oh, they’re going to find out now.”

-With so many honors, degrees, and accomplishments under her belt, Dr. Margaret Chen currently heads the World Health Organization.
-Yet she stated, “There are an awful lot of people out there who think I’m an expert.
+Dr. Margaret Chen, former Director-General of the World Health Organization, has many honors, degrees, and accomplishments under her belt.
+Yet even she stated, “There are an awful lot of people out there who think I’m an expert.
 How do these people believe this about me?
 I’m so much more aware of all the things I don’t know.”